 - 1. What happens when inflation expectations rise above the central bank's target. - 2.
 The IS-MP-PC solution for inflation and how to derive it. - 3.
 The IS-MP-PC solution for output and how to derive it. - 4.
 Adaptive expectations. - 5.
-Inflation and output dynamics with tough and soft central banks under adaptive expectations - 6.
-Evidence for the adaptive expectations version of the Phillips curve. - 7.
-Effects of a temporary demand shock under adaptive expectations. - 8.
-Effects of a temporary demand shock when inflation expectations don't change. - 9.
+Evidence for the adaptive expectations version of the Phillips curve. - 6.
+Effects of a temporary demand shock under adaptive expectations. - 7.
+Effects of a temporary demand shock when inflation expectations don't change. - 8.
 Implications for central bank design and practice.